Shopify SEO: 12-Step Guide for Beginners

 • Article schema

-Or, do it manually using Google’s Structured Data Markup Helper.
+To implement structured data, use a Shopify app or do it manually using Google's Structured Data Markup Helper.

-Once you have your code, go to your Shopify admin dashboard.
-And click on “Online Store” > “Themes” under the “Sales channels” section in your sidebar menu.
+Once you have your code, go to your Shopify admin dashboard and click on “Online Store” > “Themes” under the “Sales channels” section in your sidebar menu.

 Navigating to "Online Store" > "Themes" in Shopify admin dashboard